Welcome

 • Firms holding client money must generally obtain an accountant's report within 6 months of their accounting period end (Rule 12.1).

-• The report assesses compliance with the SRA Accounts Rules and risks to client money.
+• The report is risk-focused: it assesses compliance with the Accounts Rules and risks to client money.

-• A report must be qualified if the accountant identifies material failures putting client money at risk.
+• A report must be qualified if the accountant identifies failures that put, or are likely to put, client money at risk (for example, reconciliation failures, transfers without entitlement, or banking facilities breaches).

-• Exceptions apply if only LAA money is held, or if client money balances are below average (£10k) and maximum (£250k) thresholds (Rule 12.2).
+• Exceptions apply if only LAA money is held, or if client money balances meet both low-balance thresholds (average ≤ £10k and maximum ≤ £250k) (Rule 12.2).

-• Accurate and contemporaneous accounting records must be kept (Rule 8.1).
+• Accurate and contemporaneous accounting records must be kept (Rule 8.1), including a central record of bills (Rule 8.4).

-• Reconciliations between bank statements and internal records must occur at least every 5 weeks (Rule 8.3).
+• Reconciliations between client account bank statements and internal records must occur at least every 5 weeks and be promptly investigated and signed off by a manager or the COFA (Rule 8.3).

-• Records must be retained for at least 6 years (Rule 13.1).
+• Records must be retained for at least 6 years from the last entry (Rule 13.1).

-• Accountants have a duty to report theft, fraud, or serious concerns about fitness to hold client money directly to the SRA.
+• Accountants may be required, under SRA guidance and engagement terms, to report directly to the SRA in cases of theft, fraud, or serious concerns about fitness to hold client money.

 Key Terms and Concepts